janScheible/test-gap-analysis/README.md

 The coverage information is resolved on a per top level type base.

-In a first preparation step it is checked if an initializer is among the to be resolved parsed methods. if yes also all constructors are added to the set of methods that will be resolved.
+In a first preparation step it is checked if an initializer is among the to be resolved parsed methods.
+If yes also all constructors are added to the set of methods that will be resolved.
 Reason is that initializers don't have dedicated coverage info but are part of the constructor coverage (the Java compiler injects all initializers into the constructors).
 That means as soon as the coverage of a initalizer should be resolved all constructors of the class have to be considered instead.